 Insight: Continuing education is the new normal

 This type of student needs flexibility and a clear return on their time and financial investments.
-According to Baker Stein, universities like WGU will periodically assess their offerings and ask, “What is the value of this program out there in the world of work, and what job roles or occupational types does this set of skills correspond to?”
-Then they update those programs to teach the skills in highest demand.
+According to Baker Stein, universities like WGU will periodically assess their offerings and ask: “What is the value of this programme out there in the world of work, and what job roles or occupational types does this set of skills correspond to?”
+Then they update those programmes to teach the skills in highest demand.

 Action: Meet your employees’ educational needs